Cross-Examining the MasterAugust 7, 2009 at 9:41 am | Posted in Biblical neighbors | 4 Comments

-Tags: attorneys, Biblical lawyers, Biblical neighbors, cross-examination, cross-examination strategies, cross-examination techniques, cross-examining witnesses, eternal life, good neighbors, Good Samaritan, Jesus the Master, lawyers, lawyers in the Bible, love thy neighbor, Luke 10, neighbors, neighbors in the Bible, the parable of the Good Samaritan, tough questions, tricky questions
+Tags: attorneys, good neighbors, Good Samaritan, Jesus the Master, lawyers, lawyers in the Bible, Luke 10, tough questions, tricky questions

 Lawyers in Bible times were not the same as what we call “lawyers” today.
 They were thought to be experts in Old Testament law.
 However, like lawyers today, they had a penchant for trying to trip folks up with tricky questions:

 And, behold, a certain lawyer stood up, and tempted him, saying, Master, what shall I do to inherit eternal life?